eslint/eslint/docs/developer-guide/development-environment.md

 If you ever update from the central repository and there are errors, it might be because you are missing some dependencies.
 If that happens, just run `npm link` again to get the latest dependencies.

-### Working with ESLintTester
+### Installing ESLintTester

 [ESLintTester](https://github.com/eslint/eslint-tester) is an integration testing tool for ESLint.
-If you want to work on both ESLint and ESLintTester locally, then you'll need to clone ESLintTester along with ESLint and do some magic linking.
+It is required for local development of ESLint, so you'll need to clone ESLintTester along with ESLint and do some magic linking.
 Here are the commands:

     # Check out ESLint
     git clone git://github.com/eslint/eslint.git